ianunruh/juju-openstack-bootstrap/README.md

 1. Retrieve service catalog and token from Keystone
 2. Prepare the `environments.yaml` file for the Juju client
-3. Delete the control bucket if it already exists
+3. (optional) Delete the control bucket if it exists
 4. Run `juju sync-tools`
+5. (optional) Delete any existing images if they exist
-5. Upload Ubuntu cloud images using Glance
+6. Upload Ubuntu cloud images using Glance
-6. Generate image metadata files using `juju metadata generate-image`
+7. Generate image metadata files using `juju metadata generate-image`
-7. Upload generated image metadata to the control bucket
+8. Upload generated image metadata to the control bucket
-8. Run `juju bootstrap`
+9. Run `juju bootstrap`

 Juju creates and uses a container on Swift for metadata storage (called the control bucket).
 This container is created when running `juju sync-tools` or `juju bootstrap`.